 Is 2 days in Porto enough?

-Confession time: we actually spent nearly 4 days in Porto.
+Confession time: we actually stayed nearly four days in Porto.
 But much of that was spent lounging around tapas restaurants and re-visiting places a second time.

 A full two days in Porto is enough time to hit plenty of highlights without feeling too rushed.
 However, having a third (or fourth) day will make for a more relaxing visit.
 Having a leisurely breakfast with freshly squeezed orange juice every morning was a major highlight of our Porto vacation.